tibs/markup-history/markup-history-extended-notes.rst

 - 5 = emphasised bold (2+3)
 - 6 are used to stop a CamelCased word from being a WikiLink

-Like most wiki formats, the markup is specified by example, with no real rigour.
+Like most wiki formats, specified by example, with no real rigour.
+However, I suspect this may have been done deliberately in this case, to encourage learning by exploration.

 I think that newlines within a paragraph are ignored, but it's hard  to tell from the documentation, and the original Wikiwikiweb is now frozen.